- 4 boneless skinless chicken breast halves (6 ounces each)

 - Place flour and eggs in separate shallow bowls.
 In another shallow bowl, combine bread crumbs and Romano cheese.
 Dip chicken in flour, eggs, and then coat with bread crumb mixture.

 - In a large skillet, brown chicken in oil in batches.
 Place seam side down in a greased 11x7-in. baking dish.
-Bake, uncovered, 35-40 minutes or until a meat thermometer reads 165°.
+Bake, uncovered, 35-40 minutes or until a thermometer reads 165°.

 - In a small saucepan, heat cream and shallot over medium heat until bubbles form around sides of pan.
 Stir in Gorgonzola cheese, salt and pepper.
 Cook 4-6 minutes or until cheese is melted, stirring occasionally.